jceipek/jceipek.github.com/content/projects/makingFasterSystems/index.md

 This code had passed code review.
 Its code style followed "industry best practices."
 Unfortunately, those practices failed to produce code that minimized waste and was easy to understand and change.
 Improving these practices is a topic for a future article.

-After my improvements, it looked like this:
+After my improvements, the code looked like this:
 1. Decompress the compressed image to main memory
 2. Upload the image to graphics memory
 3. Download the image from graphics memory
 4. Sequentially search the pixels in the user-specified region for the brightest and darkest pixels

 This is not quite the simple strategy I wanted, but it was the best I could do given the problem constraints -- it had to run in a web browser.
 The browser did not provide a way to directly access the image pixels after decompressing the image, so I needed to upload and download the image from graphics memory first.
-Nonetheless, my implementation was much faster than the original.
+Nonetheless, my implementation was several times faster than the original.

-Contrast this with a different strategy: if I had timed the original program, I might have found that the slowest individual part was sorting the pixels.
+Contrast this with a different (yet unfortunately common) strategy: if I had timed the original program, I might have found that the slowest individual part was sorting the pixels.
 I might have tried to replace the sorting algorithm with a faster, "optimized" algorithm for this application.
 That would have been a mistake, because sorting wasn't necessary in the first place.
 Why waste time trying to make an unnecessary thing faster when you can remove it instead? *Nothing* is always faster than light.

 Let's return to Knuth's "...premature optimization is the root of all evil."
 Many people use this quote to justify ignoring performance altogether until it becomes a problem, with the aim of maximizing productivity.
 In my experience, such a strategy inevitably backfires, resulting instead in an ever-growing productivity drain interspersed with heroic rewrite efforts.

-The beginning of Knuth's quote reads "We _should_ forget about small efficiencies, say about 97% of the time; premature optimization is the root of all evil."
-He was complaining about programmers making code harder to debug and maintain in situations where their changes resulted in very minor speed improvements.
-He was simultaneously writing in defense of making 3% of code more difficult to understand and change if doing so could yield "small efficiencies" on the order of a 12% speed improvement.
-My approach in this case study wasn't *premature*.
-I made the program faster *by making it easier to understand and change*.
-Doing so involved understanding the problem and trying to only do useful work.

 ## Measure